The Affine Closure of T^*(SL_n/U): The Gelfand-Graev Action

-\begin{prop} In the case of $n=3$, and under the identification the Gelfand-Graev action coincides with the triality $S_3$-action $\act$ on $\so_8$ restricted on $\Ominbar$. \end{prop}

-\begin{proof} Since Lie algebra automorphism preserves the minimal orbit, so the triality action can be restricted to an $S_3$ action on $\Ominbar$.
+\begin{Theorem} In the case of $n=3$, and under the identification the Gelfand-Graev action coincides with the triality $S_3$-action $\act$ on $\so_8$ restricted on $\Ominbar$. \end{Theorem} \begin{proof} Since Lie algebra automorphism preserves the minimal orbit, so the triality action can be restricted to an $S_3$ action on $\Ominbar$.
 It suffices to check for two of the simple transpositions $s_1=(23),s_2=(13)\in S_3$, the triality action satifies the condition that for each $k\in\{1,2\}$, and $(B,B')\in Z_k$, we have

 Since the Gelfand-Graev action is uniquely determined by its restriction on the regular semisimple open part, we take $(M,{c},{u},{u}^*)$ to be an element in $\Omin\subset\slc\oplus\h\oplus(\C^3)^3\oplus((\C^3)^*)^3$ with distinct $c_1, c_2, c_3$.
 Then the corresponding isotropic decomposable element in $\Wedge^2 {\left(\C^3\oplus\C\oplus\C^*\oplus(\C^3)^*\right)}$ is